-Contact info Role Contact about Teaching Assistant: Name and contact information will be announced via the Moodle course site Assigns grades and provides individual feedback on each assignment.
-Connects students to campus, community, and national resources and services.
-Questions or concerns about the class, assignments, deadlines, etc. Your TA will respond promptly and is your first line of contact!
+Instructor: Emily Matson, emilym@umn.edu Creates course content and facilitates the class.
+Assigns grades and provides feedback on assignments.
+Connects students to resources and services related to student services and course content.
+Questions about the course content, to submit a letter from the Disability Resource Center, to request an extension or approval to submit work late (be sure to look at the Late Work policy on page 8 of this syllabus), or anything else!
 Tech Support: Via tech help form or ritech@umn.edu Troubleshoots technical issues related to the Moodle site or course content.
 Issues with the Moodle site, the online lessons, or quizzes or assignments.
 But be sure to check the TECH HUB first where we have info on frequent questions/issues.